Ensuring Slickstream Has Access To Your Site: Whitelisting Servers

 If unsure where to change this, use the email template below to contact your hosting provider.

-Step 3: Whitelist Slickstream in Security Settings
+Step 3: Whitelist Slickstream in Common Security Tools

 Cloudflare